Leon Gordon (athlete)

-Leon Gordon (born 1 July 1974) is a former Jamaican sprinter who competed in the men's 100m competition at the 1996 Summer Olympics.
+Leon Gordon (also spelled Leion Gordon; born 1 July 1974) is a former Jamaican sprinter who competed in the men's 100m competition at the 1996 Summer Olympics.
 He recorded a 10.48, not enough to qualify for the next round past the heats.
 His personal best is 10.19, set in 1996.
 He was also on the 1996 Jamaican men's 4 × 100 m relay team, which won its heat, and was subsequently disqualified in the semifinal round.

+Gordon competed for the Texas Tech Red Raiders track and field team in the NCAA.